mobizt/Firebase-ESP32/README.md

 When read store, append and update operations were failed due to buffer overflow and network problems.

-These operations can retry and queued after the retry amount was reach maximum retry set in function `setMaxRetry`.
+These operations can retry and queued after the retry amount was reached maximum retry set in function `setMaxRetry`.

 ```C++
 //set maximum retry amount to 3